hpfast/webmapping_for_beginners_wiki/Hosting-on-github.md

 ![GitHub Pages Source Setting](img/source-setting.png)

 Fire up a browser and go to http://username.github.io/repository.
 Change the user-name in the link to your own GitHub user name and the repository to your repository name!
+Note that every time you make changes, you may need to wait a minute before Github Pages picks up the changes.

 Read more about it here:  https://pages.github.com/